Login with Facebook

 5. A relationship YOU can personalize.

 Make sure you connect to your monologue.
 Lest you feel like the story isn’t jiving with you as an actor- even after delving deep into Shurtleff’s guideposts- then the tale you’re telling won’t be believable–and neither will your performance.
-Remember, honesty is key, so find a piece that you connect with the most.
+Remember, honesty is key, so find a piece you connect with the most.

 If an actor really connects with what they’re fighting for, I could care less if the monologue is age or gender appropriate.
 As long as there is a real need and relationship?
 I’m sold.